khiner/mesh2audio/README.md

 # mesh2audio

-Generate axisymmetric 3D models, or import existing 3D models, and transform them into real-time playable physical audio models!
+Generate axisymmetric 3D models, or import existing 3D models and transform them into real-time playable physical audio models!

-Supports fast DSP generation of physical audio models that sound decently realistic, as well as blazing fast 2D axisymmetric model generation, at the expense of some fidelity.
+Supports fast DSP generation of physical audio models that sound decently realistic and blazing fast 2D axisymmetric model generation.

-The generated audio model can be played in real-time by "striking" (clicking) on mesh vertices in the 3D mesh viewer, or by using an audio input device (such as a microphone) to excite the vertices.
+The generated audio model can be played in real-time by "striking" (clicking) on mesh vertices in the 3D mesh viewer or by using an audio input device (such as a microphone) to excite the vertices.

 - Project video: https://youtu.be/RwxgOHVBDvc
 - Example audio output is in the [sound_samples](sound_samples/) directory.

 This project started as the final project for Karl Hiner and Ben Wilfong for GA Tech CSE-6730 Modeling & Simulation, Spring 2023.
-_The code as it was at the end of the school project repo is [here](https://github.com/GATech-CSE-6730-Spring-2023-Project/mesh2audio)._
+_The code as it was at the end of the school project is [here](https://github.com/GATech-CSE-6730-Spring-2023-Project/mesh2audio)._

 Custom 2D axisymmetric FEM model designed and implemented by [Ben Wilfong](https://github.com/wilfonba).
 (Ben implemented everything under the `fem` directory.)